bldevries/blackhole_geodesic_calculator/README.md

 k^{\nu}
 $$

 $$
 \frac{d x^{\beta}}{d\lambda} = k^{\beta}
 $$

 Now we can integrate these equations (these are 8 equations since the indices can take on 4 values) if we have an initial condition for the location $x$ and the "velocity" $k$.
 Or in other words, we need to have a beginning location and direction of movement.
 The integration of the geodesic equation is done in the function ```calc_trajectory```.

-How the function ```calc_trajectory``` and ```ray_trace``` are used in the class ```SchwarzschildGeodesic``` will be shown and explained in the next section and in a separate jupyter notebook.

-## How it works - numerical

-Coming soon.

-For the code I have implemented I have used techniques from several peer-reviewed paper, among which:
-* <a href="https://arxiv.org/abs/1801.10452" target="_blank">Bronzwaer et al 2018: https://arxiv.org/abs/1801.10452 </a>
-* <a href="https://arxiv.org/abs/2303.15522" target="_blank">Davelaar et al 2023: https://arxiv.org/abs/2303.15522 </a>
-* <a href="https://arxiv.org/abs/2302.02733" target="_blank">Moscibrodzka et al 2023: https://arxiv.org/abs/2302.02733 </a>

 ## Goals and milestones